agodemar/FlightMechanics4Pilots/docs/_mypages/0001c_anatomy-conventional-aircraft.md

   description="Nomenclature of wing-fuselage combination (side view)."
   %}

 The axes $x_\mathrm{C}$, $y_\mathrm{C}$, and $z_\mathrm{C}$ are what designers call *construction axes*.
 Like the body-axes, also the construction axes are fixed with the aircraft but are oriented differently.
 In the above illustration the various quantities are used to identify the position of the wing relative to the fuselage body.
-Typically, the body and construction axes $x_\mathrm{B}$ and $x_\mathrm{C}$ are parallel, but the latter is not baricentric, passes through the fuselage nose and points towards the fuselage tail.
+Typically, the body and construction axes $x_\mathrm{B}$ and $x_\mathrm{C}$ are parallel, but the latter is non-baricentric, originates at the fuselage nose and points backwards.

 The quantities represented above have the following significance:

 - $l_\mathrm{B}$, fuselage length;
 - $b_\mathrm{B}$, $h_\mathrm{B}$, maximum fuselage width and fuselage height;
-- $A$, wing apex point, i.e. leading edge of wing root when wing leading edge line is ideally extended up to the symmetry plane;
+- $A$, wing apex point, i.e. leading edge of the wing root when wing leading edge line is ideally extended up to the symmetry plane;
 - $A^\star$, leading edge of the effective wing root, i.e. of the attachment profile at the wing-fuselage junction;
 - $c_{\mathrm{r}}^\star$, chord of the effective wing root;
 - $i_{\mathrm{W}}^\star$, wing incidence or wing *rigging angle*, i.e. a mounting angle formed by the wing root chord and the fuselage reference line $x_\mathrm{C}$.